top of page

 8. Difference between visa, visa stamp and residence permit

 There is no difference between the terms "visa" and "visual impression."
-Visas used to be called "visual impressions"—a term indicating that the authorization was visibly entered into the travel document.
-The term "visual impression" in residence law is now used only in old international agreements, but no longer has any meaning of its own in German law.
+Visas were previously referred to as "visual impressions"—a term indicating that the authorization was visibly inscribed on the travel document.
+The term "visual impression" in relation to residence law is now only used in old international agreements, but no longer has any specific meaning in German law.
 The same applies to the term "residence permit," which was formerly used in residence law but is no longer used today.

 9. FAQ: What is a visa?